Shame is a real shame

 But huge proportions of this group are not going for STI testing and the main driving force behind that decision?

-Imagine being shunned by your own family for being diagnosed with a type of disease that has been around for centuries.
+Imagine your own family shunning you for having type of disease that has been around for centuries.
 The response would not be the same with a diagnosis of malaria or lung cancer.
 For that sort of diagnosis, you would be considered a victim of a cruel take-over.
 But when it comes to STIs, you’re considered the perpetrator of your own fate.

 In this case, the suggestion might be to speak to a health professional.
 To get some advice from the people that know best.
 But for 31% of South Asians living with HIV in the UK, fear of discrimination from a health professional is what’s keeping them at bay (Avert, 2019).

 So what can we do?
 It’s simple really.
 We need to talk.
-Talk to each other.
-Talk to health professionals.
-Talk on socials.
+Talk to your friends and family, professionals and on social media.
 We need to educate to remove the stigma of STIs.
 The more we talk, the more success we have in addressing the problem.

 Educating each other on what STIs are, how they are transferred and how they can be prevented is the key to creating an open discussion about the issue.
 Once that’s been achieved, then we can stick it to stigma and show those 4000 people that their health and wellbeing is more important than shame.